Commercial Cookery

 • SITHKOP015 Design and cost menus

-• SITXFSA008 Develop and implement a food safety program
+• SITXFSA008 Develop and implement a food safety course

 • SITXCOM010 Manage conflict